- ホーム

 Full Description

-The assumption that regular landscapes that contain seemingly ordered arrangements of boundaries and lanes, could only arise through deliberate planning has been a central pillar of theories about 'relict field systems' - the survival of organised prehistoric and Roman field systems in the framework of the medieval and modern landscape.
-Similar ideas also underpin arguments for the planned origins of open fields.
+The assumption that regular landscapes containing seemingly ordered arrangements of boundaries and lanes could only arise through deliberate planning has been a central pillar of 'relict field systems' - the survival of organised prehistoric and Roman field systems in the framework of the medieval and modern landscape.
+Similar ideas underpin arguments for the planned origins of open fields.
 How the Land Lies argues that the notion that regularity must indicate landscape planning is flawed without careful consideration of the environmental context.
-In most discussions of regular landscapes any examination of the local topography is brief and limited but this approach risks overlooking topography and the natural environment as fundamental influences in the development of regularity in historic agricultural landscapes.
+Combining archaeological, historical and environmental sources in a number of case studies, this book presents evidence for the importance of topography, drainage and environment to the location and direction of boundaries in lowland England.

 Contents